 Actions You Can Take to Promote Quieter and Healthier Neighborhoods

-Encourage your commercial landscape company to change from gas-powered leaf blowers to electric ones that emit 65 decibels or less (see our Green Gardener list for some landscapers who have made the switch).
+- Encourage your commercial landscape company to change from gas-powered leaf blowers to electric ones that emit 65 decibels or less.

-Purchase an electric leaf blower for your gardener to use (see our list of electric equipment manufacturers).
+- Purchase an electric leaf blower for your gardener to use.

 An injury led Raul Quiñones to switch to battery-powered equipment, and he hasn’t looked back.